entities NPM version Downloads Node.js CI

 Does entities support tree shaking?

-Yes! entities ships as both a CommonJS and a ES module.
+Yes!
 Note that for best results, you should not use the encode and decode functions, as they wrap around a number of other functions, all of which will remain in the bundle.
 Instead, use the functions that you need directly.

 Acknowledgements